 Published on May 13, 2020

 Every company in the world has an Employer Value Proposition (EVP) whether it’s defined or not.
 If you were to ask an employee ‘what is your companies EVP?’
 I believe many would struggle to answer, however having a robust and engaging EVP can be the determining factor in attracting, retaining or losing talent from your organisation.
 Let's start by defining what EVP is.

 “Employer Value Proposition is the salary, compensation and benefits that the employer pays to an employee who’s contracted to deliver skills, experience and productivity that further delivers the company’s business goals, mission, purpose and values."

 The law of attraction states that like attract like.
-We therefore form relationships with people who have the same beliefs, values and aspirations.
+We, therefore, form relationships with people who have the same beliefs, values and aspirations.
 That’s why business’ have a duty of care to clearly define the employee value proposition and articulate the company’s business goals, mission, purpose and values, so they can attract and retain the right talent for their brand.
 If successful relationships are the heartbeat of every successful organisation, it makes sense to attract, engage and retain the right people that will build ongoing successful relationships across your business.

 Your culture is defined by the way in which the people in your organisation behave, so it follows that if you want to influence or change the culture, you need to start by influencing the thinking…